Accelerated Methods for $\alpha$-Weakly-Quasi-Convex Problems: Conditions

 \end{definition}

-$\alpha$-weak-quasi-convexity guarantees that any local minimizer of $f$ is also a global minimizer.
-Simply put, this condition says that tangent plane to the function's graph constructed at any point is not much higher than it's minimum.
-Any convex function with non-empty solution set is also 1-WQC, but the converse is generally not true.
-The function $f(x) = |x|(1 − e^{−|x|})\ x\in\mathbb{R}$ is one example of a non-convex 1-WQC function.
+{Note, that} $\alpha$-weak-quasi-convexity guarantees that any local minimizer of $f$ is also a global minimizer.
+This condition controls the distance between the graph of the function and the tangent plane to the function's graph constructed at any point.
+Any convex function attaining its minimum is also 1-WQC, but the converse is generally not true, even for functions of one variable.
+The function $f(x) = |x|(1 - e^{-|x|})$ is an example of a non-convex 1-WQC function.

 To weaken strong convexity we will be using the quadratic growth (QG) condition \cite{QG,bonnans1995second}.

 \begin{definition}